 Graduate Teaching Areas

 Co-convenor of the Oxford M. St. Paper, The Power of Literature: Language, Perception and World-Making in Modern and Post-Modern French Poetry.

 (Post-)modernism and phenomenology; reception studies; comparative studies; modern & contemporary French poetry; literature & ethics; literature and music; life writing.

 L'Univers imaginaire de Virginia Woolf (preface by Jean Guiguet; postface by Gilbert Durand), Paris, Editions du Temps, 2001.
-Read a review of this book from the Virginia Woolf Bulletin no. 10 May 2002
+Read a review by Constance Hunting in the Virginia Woolf Bulletin no. 10 (May 2002)